• Skip to primary navigation

 • Contact Us

-You are here: Home / Open Source Open Science Workshop / Open Source Open Science Workshop – Summer 2014
+You are here: Home / Open Source for Open Science Workshop / Open Source for Open Science Workshop – Summer 2014

-Open Source Open Science Workshop – Summer 2014
+Open Source for Open Science Workshop – Summer 2014

 Open Source for Open Science (OSOS) 2014 is a free summer workshop featuring an introduction to R, *nix commands, and open source GIS.
 This two and a half day course will provide tools for reading in, manipulating and analyzing your data in R, as well as other open-source tools for visualizing and manipulating spatial data.
 It will provide a basic introduction to scientific programming, creating publication quality graphics in R, as well as wrangling messy data with *nix commands in bash.
 Although the course is aimed at the EEB graduate student, you need not be in EEB or a graduate student to attend.
 The modular design of the course will allow participants to attend sections of the course that are useful to them and skip the parts that are not.
 We encourage you to attend the first day if you are not an avid R user.